analogdevicesinc/ai8x-training/README.md

 #### Support for Quantization

+The hardware always uses signed integers for data and weights.
+While data is always 8-bit, weights can be configured on a per-layer basis.
+However, training makes use of floating point values for both data and weights, while also clipping (clamping) values.

+##### Data

 When using the `-8` command line switch, all module outputs are quantized to 8-bit in the range  [-128...+127] to simulate hardware behavior.
 The last layer can optionally use 32-bit output for increased precision.
 This is simulated by adding the parameter `wide=True` to the module function call.

+##### Weights: Quantization Aware Training (QAT)

+Quantization-aware training (QAT) is enabled by default.
+QAT is controlled by a policy file, specified by `--qat-policy`.

+* After `start_epoch` epochs, training will learn an additional parameter that corresponds to a shift of the final sum of products.
+* `weight_bits` describes the number of bits available for weights.
+* `overrides` allows specifying the `weight_bits` on a per-layer basis.

+By default, weights are quantized to 8-bits after 10 epochs as specified in `qat_policy.yaml`.
+A more refined example that specifies weight sizes for individual layers can be seen in `qat_policy_cifar100.yaml`.

+Quantization-aware training can be <u>disabled</u> by specifying `--qat-policy None`.

 #### Batch Normalization